hsando20/Human-Centered-Computing/FrontEnd and Backend with JS/readMe.md

 # How to run website

-1. Open Folders frontend and backend, an follow the steps in the readme.md fil.
+1. Open Folders frontend and backend, an follow the steps in the readme.md file.

 2. After completing the steps in the readme.md you need two terminas to run the webpage.